DefinitelyTyped/DefinitelyTyped/README.md

     Example where a type parameter is acceptable: `function id<T>(value: T): T;`.
     Example where it is not acceptable: `function parseJson<T>(json: string): T;`.
     Exception: `new Map<string, number>()` is OK.

+#### Removing a package

+When a package [bundles](http://www.typescriptlang.org/docs/handbook/declaration-files/publishing.html) its own types, types should be removed from DefinitelyTyped to avoid confusion.
+Make a PR doing the following:
+* Delete the directory.
+* Add a new entry to `notNeededPackages.json`.
+    - `libraryName`: Descriptive name of the library, e.g. "Angular 2" instead of "angular2".
+(May be identical to "typingsPackageName".)
+    - `typingsPackageName`: This is the name of the directory you just deleted.
+    - `sourceRepoURL`: This should point to the repository that contains the typings.
+    - `asOfVersion`: A stub will be published to `@types/foo` with this version.
+Should be higher than any currently published version.
+* Any other packages in DefinitelyTyped that referenced the deleted package should be updated to reference the bundled types.
+    To do this, add a `package.json` with `"dependencies": { "foo": "x.y.z" }`.

 ## FAQ